core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The client MUST NOT take any further process as normally expected according to {{RFC7252}}.
 That is, the client skips Step 8 in {{Section 8.2 of RFC8613}}.
 In particular, the client MUST NOT deliver the phantom registration request to the application and MUST NOT take any action in the Token space of its unicast endpoint where the informative response has been received.

-   - The client stores the values of the 'kid', 'piv', and 'kid context' fields from the OSCORE Option of the phantom registration request.
+   - The client stores the values of the 'kid', 'Partial IV', and 'kid context' fields from the OSCORE Option value of the phantom registration request.

 * If decryption and verification of the phantom registration request fail, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.